SchlossLab/Sze_FollowUps_Microbiome_2017/README.md

 ## The Fecal Microbiome Before and After Treatment for Colorectal Adenoma or Carcinoma

-**Background:** Colorectal cancer (CRC) is a worldwide health problem and research suggests a correlation between the fecal bacterial microbiome and CRC.
-Despite this, very little is known about what happens to the microbiome after treatment for an adenoma or carcinoma.
-This study tested the hypothesis that treatment for adenoma or carcinoma results in changes towards a normal bacterial community.
-Specifically, we tried to identify components within the community that were different before and after treatment of adenoma, advanced adenoma, and carcinoma.
+**Background.** Colorectal cancer (CRC) is a worldwide health problem.
+Despite growing evidence that members of the gut microbiota can drive tumorigenesis, little is known about what happens to the microbiota after treatment for an adenoma or carcinoma.
+This study tested the hypothesis that treatment for adenoma or carcinoma alters the abundance of bacterial populations associated with disease to those associated with a normal colon.
+We tested this hypothesis by sequencing the 16S rRNA genes in the feces of 67 individuals before and after treatment for adenoma (N=22), advanced adenoma (N=19), and carcinoma (N=26).
-**Results:** There was a larger change in the bacterial community in response to treatment for carcinoma versus adenoma (P-value < 0.05) but not carcinoma versus advanced adenoma (P-value > 0.05).
-There was a trend for increasingly less community similarity, between 12 samples pre- and post-treatment from adenoma to advanced adenoma to carcinoma.
-Despite this, no difference was found in the relative abundance of any specific OTU before and after treatment for adenoma, advanced adenoma, or carcinoma groups (P-value > 0.05).
-Using Random Forest models to assess whether changes in post-treatment samples were towards a normal community, only those with carcinoma had a significant decrease in positive probability (P-value < 0.05); providing further evidence that treatment has the greatest effect in those with carcinoma.
-The adenoma model used a total of 62 OTUs, the SRN model used a total of 61 OTUs, and the carcinoma model used a total of 59 OTUs.
-A total of 26 OTUs were common to all three models with many classifying to commensal bacteria (e.g. Lachnospiraceae, Bacteroides, Anaerostipes, Blautia, and Dorea).
-Both chemotherapy and radiation did not provide any additional changes to the bacterial community in those treated for carcinoma (Pvalue > 0.05).
-**Conclusions:** Our data partially supports the hypothesis that the microbiome changes after treatment towards a normal community.
-Individuals with carcinoma had more drastic differences to the overall community than those with adenoma.
-Common OTUs to all models were overwhelmingly from commensal bacteria, suggesting that these bacteria may be important in initial polyp formation, development of advanced adenoma, and transition to carcinoma.
+**Results.** There were large changes to the bacterial communities associated with treatment across the three groups.
+The communities from patients with carcinomas changed significantly more than those with adenoma following treatment (P-value=5.4e-05); however, there was not a significant difference between those with advanced adenoma and those with adenoma or carcinoma (P-value > 0.05).
+Although treatment brought about large intrapersonal changes, the change in the abundance of individual OTUs to treatment was not consistent within diagnosis groups (P-value > 0.05).
+Because the distribution of OTUs across patients and diagnosis groups was patchy, we used the Random Forest machine learning algorithm to identify groups of OTUs that allowed us to successfully distinguish between pre- and post-treatment samples for each of the diagnosis groups.
+However, across the three models, there was little overlap between the OTUs that were indicative of treatment.
+Next, we used a larger cohort that contained individuals with normal colons and those with adenomas, advanced adenomas, and carcinomas to determine whether individuals who underwent a treatment were more likely to have OTUs associated with normal colons.
+We again built Random Forest models and measured the change in the positive probability of having one of the three diagnoses.
+Although we could clearly differentiate pre- and post-treatment communities from the three diagnosis groups, only those patients that initially had carcinomas experienced a significant decrease in positive probability of having a carcinoma (P-value < 0.05).
+Finally, we tested whether the type of treatment impacted the microbiota of those diagnosed with carcinomas and were unable to detect any significant differences in characteristics of these communities between individuals treated with surgery alone and those treated with chemotherapy or chemotherapy and radiation (P-value > 0.05).
+**Conclusions.** Further exploration of the relationship between diagnosis, treatment, and the impact on the microbiota will yield improvements in disease management.

 ### Overview
 	project